Learn how to upgrade builder grade hinged, bi-fold closet doors into beautiful french doors in just a few easy steps.

-So, I went back into the photo archives and pulled up the process to show it to you step by step how to upgrade bi-fold closet doors into french doors with modern farmhouse style!
+So, I went back into the photo archives and pulled up the process to show you step by step how to upgrade bi-fold closet doors into french doors with modern farmhouse style!

-HOW TO CONVERT BI-FOLD CLOSET DOORS INTO MODERN FARMHOUSE FRENCH DOORS
+HOW TO CONVERT Hinged BI-FOLDING CLOSET DOORS INTO MODERN FARMHOUSE FRENCH DOORS

 1. To convert the hinged closet doors, first remove the sliding hardware from the top side of the doors.

 (Once you remove the sliding parts off, they will just swing back and forth from the main hinges.)

 2. Remove the doors completely off the main hinges.
-To stabilize the door and prevent it from folding, add a flat metal piece of hardware to the seam part of each door (where the hinges are) on the top and bottom.
+To stabilize the door and prevent it from folding, add a metal mending plate to the seam part of each door (above the current hinges) on the top and bottom.

 3. Turn the door into a Modern Farmhouse look by first trimming out the edges with 1 1/2 inch primed trim boards cut with miter corners.
 The trim was first glued on and then nailed with brads.